-What is happening?357 million children are forced to grow up in the midst of armed conflict.
-This atmosphere of violence has many direct negative effects on the mental health of these children - including feelings of fear, anxiety, and depression.
+What is happening?230 million children worldwide grow up in the midst of armed conflict.
+This atmosphere of violence has many direct negative effects on their mental health - including feelings of fear, anxiety and depression.

 Support our work

 An integrated approach